SouthernMethodistUniversity/geospatialdata/README.md

 # How do you look for or choose a tool?
 * Like any other type of a tool, you want to look for a tool that helps you accomplish a specific task.
 * What is it you are trying to *do*?

-## Broadly, you may have goals around the following
+* * We are referring back to the [M. Posner reading](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/async.md#white_check_mark-read-the-following-post-and-watch-the-video-before-this-session) in this session.

-* We are referring back to the [M. Posner reading.](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/async.md#white_check_mark-read-the-following-post-and-watch-the-video-before-this-session)
+## Broadly, you may have goals around the following:

 ### Sources: What data or other materials do you want to analyze?
 * Digital Humanities and data